“Everyone wants a beautiful automobile, but it’s what that is under the hood that matters most.” Henry Ford

-Epoxy is being utilized more frequently for flooring inside homes and garages in northeast Johnson County.
-Homeowners and builders have gravitated to epoxy over over carpet, tile, and laminate due to epoxy’s durability, maintainability, affordability, and being extremely easy to clean.
+Epoxy is being utilized more frequently for flooring inside homes and garages in Northeast Johnson County.
+Homeowners & builders have gravitated to epoxy over over carpet, tile, and laminate due to epoxy’s durability, maintainability, affordability, and being extremely easy to clean.

 Years ago, a common opinion on epoxy flooring was that it was beautiful, but that it would not last very long.
 Much of this misconception was derived from the way epoxy was installed.
 DIY epoxy installation kits typically bought at local hardware stores recommended minimal preparation to the floor prior to the application.
 Some kits recommended acid etching the concrete prior to applying the coating.
 In addition, whether epoxy flooring was installed by a homeowner or a pro, little had been done historically to provide a solution for addressing any cracks, spalling, or concrete damage.

 The component that lacked in non-professional epoxy installations was proper surface preparation.
 Prior to any coatings being installed, the preparation is paramount to ensure that longevity is attained.
 Prairie Village-based, Granite Garage Floors installs epoxy coating systems throughout the KC-metro.
 GGF’s owner, Greg Slicker states, “Nothing is more important in epoxy coating systems than thorough and proper preparation of the concrete substrate.”
 Whether his team installs a 400 square foot garage or a 4,000 square foot warehouse, Slicker estimates that 65-70% of the total installation time is spent on the preparation of the concrete.